yebor974/filament-renew-password/README.md

 composer require yebor974/filament-renew-password
 ```

-2. Publish the associated vendor files and run the migration, which adds a new column `last_renew_password_at` to the users table.
+2. Publish the associated vendor files and run the migration, which adds new columns `last_renew_password_at` and `force_renew_password` to the users table.

 ```bash
 php artisan vendor:publish
 php artisan migrate
 ```

-Alternatively, if you don't want to publish the migrations or already have a column in your database for such case, you can skip this step and customize the column name by using any of the configuration methods described in the [Configuration](#configuration) section below.
+Alternatively, if you don't want to publish the migrations or already have columns in your database for such case, you can skip this step and customize the column name by using any of the configuration methods described in the [Configuration](#configuration) section below.

 3. Register the plugin in your panel provider: